Toloka/docs/en/guide/concepts/project-qa.md

 - Calculate skill based on all tasks in a project This option is good if the pools are small and you don't need to have skill calculated for each pool.

     This option is available only for skills on control tasks.
 To use it, fill in the **Recent control task responses to use** field in pool quality control rules.

+{% endcut %}

-#### Can I use a skill beyond a particular pool or project and apply it to other projects as well?
+{% cut "Can I use a skill beyond a particular pool or project and apply it to other projects as well?" %}

 Yes, of course — you can use the same skill for different projects.
 But most often, a skill is intended for a specific project.
 If the Toloker completes a certain task well, this doesn't mean that they will complete other ones successfully.
 Another disadvantage is that if you filter by skills that were set long ago, you will artificially limit the number of available Tolokers.

+{% endcut %}

-#### Can I disable tasks for Tolokers who do a poor job on tasks?
+{% cut "Can I disable tasks for Tolokers who do a poor job on tasks?" %}

 You can deny access to the pool if the Toloker's responses are [too fast](quick-answers.md), if they don't match the [majority vote](mvote.md), or if the Toloker makes too many mistakes in [control tasks](goldenset.md).
 Tasks completed by such Tolokers can be [given to other Tolokers](restore-task-overlap.md).

+{% endcut %}

 ## What's next {#what_next}